The Itinerary

 sales cargo

-Check this box, when a Crew Swap (CS) Fee should be applied for this arrival.
+Toggle this ON to indicate that a Crew Swap Fee should be applied for this arrival.

 Distance